 Smart rainwater tanks - tanks connected via a network that enables data monitoring and pump-control commands to be issued to individual tanks.
-For example, they can be controlled to empty before storms, and then used to reduce runoff during heavy rain.
+For example, they can be controlled to empty before storms and then used to reduce runoff during heavy rain.

-Sustainable Transport - transport that has low/zero emissions.
-Includes active transport options such as walking and cycling, using public transport and car share services or driving an electric vehicle.
+Sustainable transport - transport that has low or zero emissions, including active transport options such as walking and cycling, using public transport and car share services, or driving an electric vehicle.